realtofuine/Discord-Rich-Presence/README.md

 You can automate this at startup by creating a task in Windows Task Scheduler that runs `rundiscordrp.bat` at startup.

 ## Thinking about
 I am trying to make the script more efficient.
-Currently, every 15 seconds, the script runs agains and consumes CPU.
+Currently, every 15 seconds, the script runs again and consumes CPU.